dalehenrich/gsApplicationTools/docs/gettingStarted.md

 There are two options for handling exceptions in these methods:
 - *resume* the exception, in which case processing continues uninterrupted
-- *return* from the method, in which case the stack is unwound to point of the **gemserver:** method call.
+- *return* from the method, in which case the stack is unwound to point of the **gemServer:** method call.
-  The **onError:** block can be used to perform any additional actions that might need to be performed before unwinding the stack.
+  The **beforeUnwind:** block can be used to perform any additional actions that might need to be performed before unwinding the stack.

 ###Gem Server Transaction Model
 In a *gem server*, when an abort or begin transaction is executed all un-committed changes to persistent objects are lost irrespective of which thread may have made the changes.